SansGuidon/bookmarks/README.md

 * [brunopulis/awesome-a11y](https://github.com/brunopulis/awesome-a11y) - A curated list about accessibility / A11Y
 * [Ian Lurie](https://www.portent.com/blog/user-experience/code-coverage-page-speed.htm) - (2017) Code Coverage Analysis for Better Page Speed
 * [Augustin Kendall](https://www.portent.com/blog/content-strategy/user-experience-content.htm) - (2017) What Is the User Experience of Content?
-* [Front-End-Checklist](http://frontendchecklist.com/) - an exhaustive list of all elements you need to have / to test before launching your site / HTML page to production.
+* [Front-End-Checklist](https://codeburst.io/the-front-end-checklist-8b2292fdda44) - an exhaustive list of all elements you need to have / to test before launching your site / HTML page to production
 * [Connor John Gettel](https://medium.com/@connorgettel/masters-degree-final-major-project-part-2-theoretical-monzo-design-improvements-and-new-concepts-e6c652a1e3e5) - (2017) Master’s Degree Final Major Project: Theoretical Design Improvements and new Concepts — Monzo.
 * [robinstickel/awesome-design-principles](https://github.com/robinstickel/awesome-design-principles) - A curated list of good design and experience principles.
 * [Joël Spolsky](https://www.joelonsoftware.com/2000/04/26/designing-for-people-who-have-better-things-to-do-with-their-lives/) - (2000) Designing for People Who Have Better Things To Do With Their Lives